Christmas Story House

 When director Bob Clark began scouting locations for his classic 1983 holiday film “A Christmas Story,” he wanted to find a home for Ralphie and his family that reflected the vivid, industrial-town imagery in the Jean Shepherd book the movie is based on.
 Located just up the hill from Cleveland’s industrial valley, the 1895 home filled the role perfectly.

-“If you read the script, there’s a part [about] the kids running on a slag pile past the steel mill,” says Brian Jones, the home’s current owner. “[The book was set] in Hammond, Indiana, which was a big steel town.
+“If you read the script, there’s a part [about] the kids running on a slag pile past the steel mill,” says Brian Jones, the home’s original owner. “[The book was set] in Hammond, Indiana, which was a big steel town.
 [Clark] wanted to have that in the background.”

 These days, Jones welcomes visitors to his A Christmas Story House & Museum, letting guests walk in the footsteps of Ralphie and his family.
 Although most of the movie’s interior home scenes were shot on a soundstage, the exterior ones all happened here.